abc-inc/git-user/README.md

 ## Alternatives

-Incomplete list of similar tools (ordered by stars in descending order, as of December 2020):
+Incomplete list of similar tools (ordered by stars in descending order, as of January 2023):

 * https://github.com/geongeorge/Git-User-Switch
 * https://github.com/matsuyoshi30/gitsu